tritemio/PyBroMo/README.md

 shape).
 Molecules diffusing through the excitation volume will emit at a rate proportional to the excitation intensity.

-PyBroMo allows to simulate smFRET experiments with desired FRET efficiency.
+PyBroMo allows to simulate smFRET experiments with a desired FRET efficiency.
-Timestamps for donor and acceptor channel are generated.
+Timestamps for donor and acceptor channel can be generated.

 The PSF is numerically precomputed on a regular grid using the [PSFLab](http://onemolecule.chem.uwm.edu/software) software and interpolated